 Lesson Plan

 Procedure:

-Have students use centimeter grid paper to draw congruent polygons.
+grid paper to draw congruent polygons.
 Draw examples of congruency using irregular shapes.

-Provide students with geometric figures from newspaper or sales papers.
+figures from newspaper or sales papers.
 Then have students to enlarge the figure by drawing it onto grid paper.
-Have students determine if the shapes are congruent of symmetrical and explain why or why not.
+Have students

-Cut out letters of the alphabet using large stencils.
+using large stencils.
 Place letters in a center.
 Have groups determine which letters have symmetry.
-Have each group describe the line of symmetry to the class.
+Have each group describe

 Assessment Rubric:

-Students will be assessed on how well they can construct two-and-three dimensional shapes to solve problems.
-They will have to find out which shapes are congruent and which ones are symmetric.
-They must perform with 80% accuracy to have mastered the concept.
+on how well they can construct two-and-three dimensional shapes to solve problems.
+They will have to find out which shapes

+Lesson Plan